WebAssembly/spec/proposals/gc/MVP.md

 Greatest fixpoint (co-inductive interpretation) of the given rules (implying reflexivity and transitivity).

-##### Constructed Types
+##### Heap Types

-In addition to the [existing rules](https://github.com/WebAssembly/function-references/proposals/function-references/Overview.md#subtyping) for constructed types:
+In addition to the [existing rules](https://github.com/WebAssembly/function-references/proposals/function-references/Overview.md#subtyping) for heap types:

 * every type is a subtype of `any`
   - `t <: any`